muyaedward/wbapp-bitpay/README.md

-# Laravel + BitPay Integration
+# WritersBay App + BitPay Integration

-Accept Bitcoin and Bitcoin Cash for your business with your Laravel application and BitPay client.
+Accept Bitcoin and Bitcoin Cash for your WritersBay App and BitPay client.
 ## Installation

 You can install the package via composer: